Moneyfarm vs Nutmeg (Now J.P. Morgan Personal Investing) 2026: Which Is Cheaper?

 The account doesn’t have any tax benefits and returns are subject to capital gains tax so make sure you factor this in.

-Nutmeg also offers a Stocks and Shares Lifetime ISA with the ability to put £4,000 per year and you receive a £1,000 government bonus.
+J.P.
+Morgan Personal Investing also offers a Stocks and Shares Lifetime ISA: you can put in £4,000 per year and receive a 25% government bonus, worth up to £1,000 a year.

-It’s important to note that the bonus inside Lifetime ISAs can only be used towards your first home or for retirement.
+It’s important to note that the bonus inside Lifetime ISAs can only be used towards your first home or for retirement from 60.

 moneyfarm vs nutmeg

 After you’ve selected an account it’s now time to select your investments.
-Both Moneyfarm and Nutmeg are known for keeping it simple.
+Both Moneyfarm and J.P.
+Morgan Personal Investing offer a range of styles.

 Moneyfarm Investment options

-It’s essentially low to high risk and the allocations within the actively managed portfolios will change to suit.
+Seven risk levels run across most of these.
+You are asked questions and Moneyfarm suggests a level for you, but you can also change this: it’s essentially low to high risk, and the allocations within the actively managed portfolios change to suit.

 moneyfarm vs nutmeg